FurkanTheHuman/node-mqtt/README.md

 * An api enpoint (/api)
 * A user interface

-for connecting the broker you need to create, you need to send a post request to the api for createing tokens.
+For connecting the broker, you need to send a post request to the api.
+For createing tokens.
 You can use this.

 `curl -d '{"email":"new_user@h.com","password":"1559"}'  -H "Content-Type: application/json" -X POST http://localhost:8080/api/users`

 Returned email and password can be used as clientId and token.
-Of course this requeires mongod active
+Of course this requires mongod active

 If you just want to test it you can use hard coded token and deviceId's